 Mayali Pass Trek

 The trek starts from Ghuttu and moves parallel to River Bhillangna.
-You cross the Mayali pass at approximately 5300 meter above MSL.
+You cross the Mayali pass at approximately 5300 meters above MSL.
 The trek offers an extraordinary experience of Indian Himalayas.
-The remote Indian villages of Gangi, bear infested forests, Sahastra Taal, Kush kalian plateau, Masar Taal, views of the peaks on the southern side of the Gangotri glacier, Bhilangna river Catchment, Thalay Sagar peak, Khatling glacier are the highlights of Mayali Pass trek.
+The remote Indian villages of Gangi, bear-infested forests, Sahastra Taal, Kush kalian plateau, Masar Taal, views of the peaks on the southern side of the Gangotri glacier, Bhilangna river Catchment, Thalay Sagar peak, Khatling glacier are the highlights of Mayali Pass trek.
+Taking you through ascents and descents, rocky moraines, narrow trails, crevassed glaciers and demanding landscapes, the imposing Mayali Pass Trek is meant for experienced trekkers only with high physical and mental endurance.
+The best time to do this trek is in the months of June and September.
+Stay on this page for more information on the Mayali Pass Trek with detailed itinerary and FAQs.

 Mayali Pass Trek in Uttarakhand is a moderate plus level trek i.e. it requires more strength and endurance than easy and moderate level treks.
 It is a high altitude trek climbing to the height of 5,029 metres.
 Therefore, it is recommended that you first gain experience of trekking to altitudes of 4000 metres, and then move up a notch with Mayali PassTrek.
 For details on trek difficulty level, please read on Bikat Rating Scale